-Wire transfers are a way to pay customers and vendors quickly.
+Wire transfers are a fast, secure and confidential way to receive funds and to pay customers and vendors quickly.

 Incoming wire transfers require the same documentation procedures as cash receipts and deposits.
 When the charter school's bank receives a wire transfer, it may notify the charter school by email, fax, or via its online banking site.
 This notification documents that the money has been received.